saebekassebil/teoria/README.md

  - Returns all notes that are enharmonic with the note

-*oneAccidental* - Boolean, if set to true, only enharmonic notes with one accidental is returned. e.g. results such as 'eb' and 'c#' but not 'ebb' and 'cx'
+*oneAccidental* - Boolean, if set to true, only enharmonic notes with one accidental is returned.
+E.g. results such as 'eb' and 'c#' but not 'ebb' and 'cx'

 ```javascript
 teoria.note('c').enharmonics().toString();